bartfaimate/weather-app/README.md

 After services are up the frontend can be accessed on `http://localhost:8080` and the API under `http://localhost:5001`

 ## Testing:
+You can run unittests locally, but you have to install the backend/requirements.txt in a virtualenvironment.

 ```bash
 cd backend
 pytest tests/